 When you pick someone from your wounded self, you will pick someone whom you believe wants the job of filling you up.
 The problem is that the other person may be attempting to fill you up in the hopes that you will also fill up him or her.
 Two people who each want to get love rather than share love will eventually find themselves very disappointed with each other.
 They will each blame the other for not loving them in the way they want to be loved.
 When relationships break up, it is often because one or both partners are not taking responsibility for their own feelings and self-worth and are blaming the other for their resulting unhappiness.

 If you are so attached to someone that you feel you can't live without that person, try learning to give to yourself and others what it is you want from this person.
-Your job is to become the person to yourself that you want the other person to be.
+Your job is to become the person to yourself that you want the other person to be - to learn to treat yourself like someone you love.
 Then you will be able to be "in love" rather than "in need."
 You will be able to love another person for who he or she is, rather than for what this person can do for you.
 Instead of needing to get love, you can give love from the heart for the joy of it, and feel filled in the giving.

 Join the Inner Bonding Community to add your comment to articles and see the comments of others...